awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

-# UltraWarm for Amazon Elasticsearch Service<a name="ultrawarm"></a>
+# UltraWarm storage for Amazon Elasticsearch Service<a name="ultrawarm"></a>

-UltraWarm provides a cost\-effective way to store large amounts of read\-only data on Amazon Elasticsearch Service\.
+UltraWarm provides a cost\-effective way to store large amounts of read\-only data on Amazon Elasticsearch Service \(Amazon ES\)\.
 Standard data nodes use "hot" storage, which takes the form of instance stores or Amazon EBS volumes attached to each node\.
 Hot storage provides the fastest possible performance for indexing and searching new data\.

 Rather than attached storage, UltraWarm nodes use Amazon S3 and a sophisticated caching solution to improve performance\.
 For indices that you are not actively writing to, query less frequently, and don't need the same performance from, UltraWarm offers significantly lower costs per GiB of data\.
 Because warm indices are read\-only unless you return them to hot storage, UltraWarm is best\-suited to immutable data, such as logs\.